 To be eligible for VA benefits, you must meet both of the following requirements:

 Although the requirements are not long, proving your Agent Orange-related illness is challenging.
 The VA has a list of presumptive diseases that they believe result from exposure to Agent Orange, and anyone suffering from those diseases does not have to prove their illness.
-The VA adds a disease to their list of presumptive diseases when medical and scientific evidence shows that the sickness results from Agent Orange exposure.
+The VA adds a disease to its list of presumptive diseases when medical and scientific evidence shows that the sickness results from Agent Orange exposure.

 The following are the types of cancers in the VA’s list of presumptive diseases that they cover: